GEWIS/supremumweb/README.md

 |------------------|--------------------------------------------------|
 | `APP_NAME`       | The name of the application. i.e Flask Bones     |
 | `SERVER_NAME`    | The hostname and port number of the server.      |

+## Updating production website
+In order to update the live website, you need to push a new image of the docker container to the repository.

+0. Run `docker build . -t supremum.docker-registry.gewis.nl/site:v<tag>`, where `<tag>` is the version number.
+1. Run `docker push supremum.docker-registry.gewis.nl/site:v<tag>`.
+2. Edit the stack at `docker.gewis.nl` to use the new version number provided in `<tag>`.
+3. Congrats, you should now see your new image being used and the container to be newly created!